makerdao/cage-keeper/README.md

 To prevent a race-condition for Dai holders during Step 3, it's imperative that any Vaults having a collateralization ratio of less than 100% at Step 1 must be processed during Step 2.
 The owner of an underwater Vault would not receive excess collateral, so they lack an incentive to `skim` their position in the `End` contract.
 Thus, it is the responsibility of a MakerDao Stakeholder (MKR holders, large Dai holders, etc) to ensure the system facilitates a Dai redemption phase without a time variable.
 The `cage-keeper` is a tool to help stakeholders carry out this responsibility.

+### Prerequisites
+The following section assumes familiarity with Emergency Shutdown.
+Good places to start is the Emergency Shutdown Module in Section 3 and Section 4 of the [Maker Protocol 101](https://docs.makerdao.com/maker-protocol-101) as well as a more thorough, [technical description](https://docs.makerdao.com/smart-contract-modules/shutdown).
+Functions mentioned are from the implementation contained by the `End` contract, which is [located here](https://github.com/makerdao/dss/blob/master/src/end.sol).

 To be consistent with the Protocol's technical terminology for the rest of this description:
 * `urn` = Vault
 * `ilk` = Collateral Type